lencemajzovska/powerbi-adventureworks-dashboard/README.md

 ---

 ## Report Pages
-1. **Dashboard Overview** – KPIs, sales trends, top products, and territory map.
+**Dashboard Overview** – KPIs, sales trends, top products, and territory map.
-2. **Products & Customers** – Best-selling products, customer ranking, and category analysis.
+**Products & Customers** – Best-selling products, customer ranking, and category analysis.
-3. **Sales Territories & Salespersons** – Territory performance, salesperson metrics, and detailed drill-through.
+**Sales Territories & Salespersons** – Territory performance, salesperson metrics, and detailed drill-through.
-4. **Feature Overview** – Documentation of advanced Power BI features used in the report, with visual examples.
+**Feature Overview** – Documentation of advanced Power BI features used in the report, with visual examples.

 ---

 ## Data Model
-- Existing AdventureWorks data model provided in the assignment, used without altering the underlying table structure.
+- Existing AdventureWorks data model provided in the assignment, used exactly as given without altering the structure or transforming the data.
-- Fact constellation schema with two main fact tables sharing multiple dimension tables.
+- Multiple fact table model (fact constellation) sharing common dimension tables.

 ---

 ## Key Insights
+From the completed dashboard, the following business insights were identified:
 - North America is the leading sales territory.
 - Road Bikes category generates the highest revenue.
 - Peak sales occur during summer months.